Measurement

 Condition 3: Watch directional change and sentiment, not the level

 Treat it like a smoke alarm, not a revenue line.
 The value is in the delta: did our recommendation share on buyer prompts move after we shipped that content, and did a competitor's move at our expense?
-Pair the level with sentiment, because being mentioned neutrally is not the same as being recommended warmly - in our own data, one engine mentions us with flat neutral sentiment while another mentions us positively, and those are different outcomes a single 'visibility' number would hide.
+Pair the level with sentiment, because being mentioned neutrally is not the same as being recommended warmly - a brand can be surfaced with flat neutral sentiment in one engine and warmly recommended in another, and those are different outcomes a single 'visibility' number would hide.

-If we reported our presence on the prompt 'is SolCrys a legit AEO provider?' we could tell our CEO we are at 100% AI visibility.
-It would be true, and it would be a lie of framing - that is a branded prompt; buyers who type it already know us.
-On the buyer-pain prompt 'best generative engine optimization tools for B2B marketing teams,' our presence is 0%.
+If this vendor reported its presence on the prompt 'is [vendor] a real cloud data warehouse?' it could tell its CEO it is at 100% AI visibility.
+It would be true, and it would be a lie of framing - that is a branded prompt; buyers who type it already know the vendor.
+On the buyer-pain prompt 'best cloud data warehouse for mid-market analytics teams,' its presence is 0%.
 Same brand, same window, same engines.
 The only thing that changed is whether the prompt represents a real buying decision.

 A vanity dashboard would average those into a comfortable mid-single-digit number.
-An honest one reports the buyer-prompt line - zero on most prompts, 1-2 of 28 at best on the rest, 15th of 17, with the category leader recommended first in 44.5% of answers - because that is the number that tells us what to fix.
+An honest one reports the buyer-prompt line - absent on most prompts, surfaced on only a couple at best, roughly 15th of 17 tracked vendors, with the category leader recommended first in about 45% of answers - because that is the number that tells the team what to fix.

 |---|---|---|